Powdered Toast Man (The Ren & Stimpy Show): Legacy

 "Powdered Toast Man" generated a firestorm of controversy when it aired in 1992, being widely denounced for being "anti-American" owing to the scene where Powdered Toast Man burns documents notable to American history.
 Nickelodeon and the Federal Communications Commission (FCC) was flooded with complaints over its "anti-American" content.
 One viewer, Kay Claire, wrote in to the FCC to say that, after watching "Powdered Toast Man", "I was so repulsed, I couldn't calm down.
 I was outraged when I saw that program.
 I want that cartoon pulled from the air because it has no social value whatsoever".
 The burning scene attracted so much attention that the overtly sexualized appearance of the character Catholic Schoolgirl Assistant, implications of a romantic relationship between the two after their fireplace dinner in the White House, and a scene where the Pope clings to the oversized buttocks of Powdered Toast Man passed almost unnoticed.
 In subsequent airings, the burning scene was censored.

 The character of Powdered Toast Man became so popular as a result of the episode that in 1993 he had a cross-over appearance in the Spider-Man comics where he faced Spider-Man, as Marvel Comics published comics based on the series.
-In 1994, a sequel to the episode, "Powdered Toast Man vs. Waffle Woman", was produced for the fourth season of the series, intended to be a pilot episode for a possible spin-off series featuring him.
+A sequel to the episode, "Powdered Toast Man vs. Waffle Woman", was produced for the fourth season of the series that aired on November 1994.
+It was intended to be a possible pilot pitch for a sole Powdered Toast Man spin-off series, which ultimately was never picked up.